 Introduction: DIY Pickle Rick

-Being excited for the new season of Rick and Morty, I decided to make my very own Pickle Rick!
+Being eager to watch the new season of Rick and Morty, I decided to make my very own Pickle Rick!
 I utilized the power of software to new desktop tools to produce this project, however they can be substituted in different ways to make your own version.

 Step 1: Tools & Materials